 You turn and see the lifeguard on his perch behind you.
 He is like some eagle, searching for his prey, waiting for his chance to prove his bravery.
 He turns his glasses slowly up and down the beach, like some doll on a carousel.
 His motions are like the movement of the music of a slow waltz.

 Just what is he searching for?
 That woman with the large breasts he can meet and convince that he is her knight in shining armor?
-That girl on her first school break from college?
+That girl who’ll be off to college soon?
 That opportunity to yell at a swimmer that they have gone too far?
 To return to the shore so he won’t have to come and get them and ban them from the beach?
 Does his eyes search for the fin of that shark that is readying for its attack?

 Or maybe he too is dreaming of the tall ships that went far into the world and never returned.
 Of pirates that haunted the seven seas, searching for their bounty.
 Maybe he is thinking of Captain Bligh and Mr. Christian and Tahiti.
 Maybe he is building a story of ships that search the stars.
 Maybe he isn’t a dreamer at all.
 Just some boy trying to make enough money to save for the fall.
 Then he will be able to eat through the next year of college.
 Or maybe all of these things run through the eagle’s mind.

 Or maybe he is thinking, “God, when do I get a break?
 I gotta go pee.
 I gotta go pee bad.”